 - Contact details for the corresponding author such as telephone number, mobile, e-mail address.

-- Corresponding author denote by star sign.
+- Corresponding author denotes by star sign.

 Headings and subheadings

-Major headings such as methods, results and discussions should be typed bold in CAPITAL LETTERS and the left-hand margin.
+Major headings such as methods, results, and discussions should be typed bold in CAPITAL LETTERS and the left-hand margin.
 In studies with long and multiple stage methods subheadings such as samples, interventions, data analysis should appear typed bold at the left-hand margin with only the first letter of each word capitalized, additional subdivisions should be underlined only, otherwise no need for subheadings.